infovizin/_/focus/group.md

   - `not.willing.to.adapt` I don't agree with this product.
   - `willing.to.adapt.with.demo` I am interested, but I'd like to see the demo first.

-* Do you think the Tribal knowledge captrued by the tool is useful?
+* Do you think the Tribal knowledge captured by the tool is useful?
   - `tk.useful` Yes, the learning from each transaction is a potential input for new leads.
   - `tk.useful.cannot.capture` I don't think the tool can capture all details.
   - `tk.not.useful` Tribal knowledge is not reliable.